michipriv/codeDoku/doc/overview.md

     None
   ## Funktion: save_overview_as_json(self, output_file)
     Docstring: Saves the overview of classes, methods, and functions as a minified JSON file.
 Files with no documentation will be indicated.
+The command line help is included at the top if found.

 Args:
     output_file (str): The path to the JSON file where the overview will be saved.

 Returns:
     None
+  ## Funktion: get_overall_command_line_help(self)
+    Docstring: Aggregates the command line help from all relevant docstrings in the overview.

+Returns:
+    str: Aggregated command line help from all classes and functions or an empty string if not found.
 # Datei: ./modules/save.py
   ## Funktion: save_as_md(overview, output_file)
     Docstring: Saves the overview as a human-readable Markdown file.